MaximeBonnel/PasswordsManager/README.md

 > Just uncomment "WINDOWS" or "LINUX" before the compilation in "Constants.h" file.

 ## Program compilation*
-> Make sure gcc is installed
+Make sure gcc is installed
-> "gcc -o passwordManager *.c" in the directory
+> gcc -o passwordManager *.c
+in the directory
-> lunch the file !
+lunch the file !